sdondley/ClimateChangeChat/my_computer_and_software_experiences.md

     * Housed them in a datacenter
     * All run Debian
     * Since that time, I bought several other servers as company grew
+* 2020
+    * Finally made the move to the cloud with AWS
+        * should have done it sooner
+        * just not practical to run your own hardware
+            * trips to the datacenter over an hour away suck

 #### The Apple FanBoi Years
 I've kind of lost track of all the Apple products I've purchased over the past